Intercultural Communication Center (ICC)Waseda University

 ICC photo

 The ICC provides opportunities for intercultural exchange between local and international students, and faculty and staff, to promote mutual understanding across cultural differences.
-The ICC employs student staff who engage in a wide range of activities, from planning and coordinating of intercultural events and programs to general office work in the Center’s daily operation.
+The ICC employs student staff who engage in a wide range of activities, from planning and coordinating of intercultural events and programs to general office work in the ICC’s daily operation.

 1.Overview of Duties

-ICC Student Staff Leaders will plan and manage various events, envision what an intercultural exchange space should be, and actively engage in the following tasks.
+SSLs will plan and manage various events, envision what an intercultural exchange space should be, and actively engage in the following tasks.

-Responsibilities of Student Staff Leaders include:
+Responsibilities of SSLs include:

 1. Planning, coordination and operation of events and programs